-While you may have heard of 12 step programs such as Alcoholics Anonymous before, you might not know that they can be part of treatment programs for many different addictions.
-Individual counseling, group therapy, diet and exercise, and medication are all part of a comprehensive treatment plan.
-A 12 step program can be an additional tool to help someone on the path to recovery.
-We know that recovery programs are not one-size-fits-all, and we can come up with the right plan to help you or your loved one achieve lasting sobriety.
+While you may have heard of 12-step programs such as Alcoholics Anonymous before, you might not know that they can be part of treatment programs for many different addictions.
+Individual counseling, group therapy, diet and exercise, and medication are all part of comprehensive addiction counseling programs.
+A 12-step program can be an additional tool to help someone on the path to recovery.
+We know that recovery programs are not one-size-fits-all, and we can develop the right plan to help you or your loved one achieve lasting sobriety.

 - Admitting powerlessness over the addiction

-- Believing in a greater power that can promote healing (could be a religious figure or the power of the universe)
+- Believing in a greater power that can promote healing (This power could be a religious figure or the power of the universe)

 - Turning over control to that higher power